robinmduong/Excel-VBA/README.md

 # Excel-VBA
-Excel VBA scripts developed for companies I've worked with
+Excel VBA scripts for use in financial reporting and analysis or data scraping purposes.